satya164/web-worker-proxy/README.md

 }
 ```

-It's also possible to pass callbacks.
-The arguments to the callback function must be serialzable.
-Also, the callback functions are one-way, which means, you cannot return a value from a callback function.
+It's also possible to pass callbacks to methods, with some limitations:

+- The arguments to the callback function must be serializable
+- The callback functions are one-way, which means, you cannot return a value from a callback function
+- The callback functions must be direct arguments to the method, it cannot be nested inside an object

 ```js
 worker.methods.validate(result => {